Deutsche Börse Photography Foundation Prize 2017

-Works by the four shortlisted photographers will be exhibited at The Photographers’ Gallery from 3 March to 11 June 2017 and subsequently presented at the Museum für Moderne Kunst in Frankfurt from 29 June to 17 September 2017.
+Works by the four shortlisted photographers were exhibited at The Photographers’ Gallery from 3 March to 11 June 2017.
+They will now be presented at the Museum für Moderne Kunst in Frankfurt from 29 June to 17 September 2017.

 The winner Dana Lixenberg was announced at a special award ceremony on 18 May 2017 at The Photographers' Gallery in London.

 Susan Bright, Curator; Pieter Hugo, Artist; Karolina Lewandowska, Curator of Photography at Centre Pompidou Paris; Anne-Marie Beckmann, Director, Deutsche Börse Photography Foundation and Clare Grafik, Head of Exhibitions, The Photographers’ Gallery as the non-voting chair